telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 - **Save image to file**&mdash;Exports the previewed images in the specified image format.
 Available only for the Preview inspector.

-- **Toogle Word Wrap**&mdash;Toogle the option to transfer a word for which there is insufficient space from the end of one line of text to the beginning of the next.
+- **Toggle Word Wrap**&mdash;Toogle the option to transfer a word with insufficient space from the end of one line of text to the beginning of the next.

 - **Copy all content to clipboard**&mdash;Copies the inspector's content into the system clipboard.